Jaguars owner unveils plans to develop downtown Jacksonville - WHIZ News

 The Jaguars expect the venture to be a catalyst for downtown growth that could draw more people to the area for work and entertainment.

-“My goal is for downtown Jacksonville to be the envy of cities here in the U.S. and elsewhere, and I see no reason why we can’t achieve that goal,” Khan said.
-“I am confident we have the local leadership, spirit and commitment to revitalize downtown Jacksonville in a manner that will make the world take notice while also serving the needs of the community and the people who make Jacksonville their home.”
+“My goal is for downtown Jacksonville to be the envy of cities in the U.S. and elsewhere, and amaze ourselves in the process,” Khan said.
+“We can reach that goal and, in fact, we must.”

 Khan has spent nearly a decade working to improve Jacksonville and its aging stadium.
-He funded locker, weight and training room makeovers as well as sharing costs to install supersized scoreboards and build an indoor practice field and adjoining amphitheater.
-He also led the push to get stadium club sections overhauled.
+He funded locker, weight and training room overhauls as well as sharing costs to install supersized scoreboards and build an indoor practice field and adjoining amphitheater.
+He also led the push to get stadium club sections revitalized.

 The Jaguars are among a handful of NFL teams that run their entire operation from their stadium.
 Meeting rooms and offices are all located in the bowels of the nearly 30-year-old venue.
-It surprised Meyer, who had state-of-the-art facilities at Ohio State and pretty much demanded upgrades in Jacksonville before he agreed to take the job in January.
+It surprised Meyer, who had visited the stadium six times as part of the annual Florida-Georgia series.
+But he had no idea much needed to be done for Jacksonville to be on the same footing as other NFL teams.

+“We need to be the catalyst, we need to be the spark to have a change,” Khan said.
+“It’s to make a difference for Jacksonville but also really what do we have to do win games at the same time.”

-The Jags will sign a long-term lease of the performance center, which is scheduled to open in summer 2023, and take full responsibility for operational costs.
+The Jags will sign a long-term lease with the performance center, which is scheduled to open in summer 2023, and take full responsibility for operational costs.

 The 125,000-square-foot building will house locker rooms, meeting rooms, training and recovery areas, medical support facilities, a weight room, dining facilities, coaching and scouting offices, a draft room and public meeting space.
 There also will be two practice fields and an indoor practice field.